-• A prospective Fire Officer I candidate shall achieve a minimum grade of 70 percent on a written examination designed to test to the current edition of NFPA 1021 Standard, JPR Prerequisite Knowledge for the Fire Officer I level.
+- A Fire Officer I candidate shall achieve a minimum grade of 70 percent on a written examination designed to test to the current edition of NFPA 1021 Standard, JPR Prerequisite Knowledge for the Fire Officer I level.
 The exam consists of 100 questions with a 90-minute time limit.
-Multiple choice and true/false questions can be expected.

-- If a prospective Fire Officer I candidate who completed the required course does not achieve at least a grade of 70 percent, the candidate will be allowed up to two retests.
-If a minimum grade of 70 percent has not been attained after two retests, the candidate shall retake the entire course before again being allowed to write the examination. - If advanced standing through an approved equivalent course was granted, no retest is permitted.
-Unsuccessful advanced standing candidates shall complete the required course before again being allowed to write the examination.
+Multiple choice and true/false questions can be expected. - If a Fire Officer I candidate who completed the required course does not achieve at least a grade of 70 percent, the candidate will be allowed up to two retests.
+If a minimum grade of 70 percent has not been attained after two retests, the candidate shall retake the entire course before being allowed to reenter the certification process. - If advanced standing was granted, no retest is permitted.
+Unsuccessful advanced standing candidates shall complete the required course before being allowed to reenter the certification process.

-• A prospective Fire Officer I candidate shall achieve a passing grade on a practical skills examination designed to test to the current edition of NFPA 1021 Standard, JPR Prerequisite Skills for the Fire Officer I level.
-A prospective Fire Officer I candidate shall complete 6 testing stations.
+• A Fire Officer I candidate shall achieve a passing grade on a practical skills examination designed to test to the current edition of NFPA 1021 Standard, JPR Prerequisite Skills for the Fire Officer I level.
 Practical skills examinations are graded on a pass/fail basis.
-A prospective Fire Officer I shall successfully complete all tasks within the selected skills stations of the certification exam.
+A Fire Officer I shall safely and successfully complete all tasks within the selected skills stations of the examination to receive a passing grade.

 Note: Completed Fire Officer I State Summary Forms shall be forwarded to the WTCS FSEO for processing.
 Fire Officer I candidates have two years from the date of completion of the training course to satisfy the Prerequisites for Certification.
-Those failing to do so must complete the course again before being allowed to participate in the examination process.
+Those failing to do so must complete the course again before being allowed to reenter the certification process.

-• A Fire Officer I candidate who satisfies all components of the certification process will receive Wisconsin Fire Officer I certification.
+• A Fire Officer I candidate who satisfies all components of the certification process will receive IFSAC accredited Wisconsin Fire Officer I certification.

-Certificate Expiration Fire Officer I certificates are non-expiring.
+Fire Officer I certificates are non-expiring.

+Origin Date: Revision Date:

-Policy 48: Wisconsin Fire Officer II Certification Origin Date: 08/2003 Revision Date: 09/2018
+Policy 48: Wisconsin Fire Officer II Certification 08/2003 09/2018, 07/2023

 NFPA Reference: IFSAC Accredited:

-1021, 2014 Edition Yes
+1021, 2020 Edition

+, Yes